trent30/pyML/README.md

 ## Types & operators

-Sine the interpreter is in Python, all types/operators/functions/modules available in Python are available in PyML.
+Since the interpreter is in Python, all types/operators/functions/modules available in Python are available in PyML.

+If you transpile in C, only C type are available.